 With a narrow range of scores between 120 and 180, a few points higher on the LSAT can have a major impact on your law school future.
 The Princeton Review reports that the median LSAT score is 152: if you score 150, you will be in approximately the 46th percentile, but if you score 160, you will be in the 82nd!

-Here’s what this means for you as a law student: If you’re currently testing at about a 155, a 10-point score increase can launch you from the 66th percentile to the 93rd percentile!
+Here’s what this means for you as a law student: If you’re currently testing at about a 155, a realistic LSAT score increase of 10 points can launch you from the 66th percentile to the 93rd percentile!

 This boost in your score can make the difference in which law schools you are accepted to and the financial aid that is made available to you.